K3S/ibmi-ai-workers/quickstart-1-rpg/index.md

     (5, 100, 200, 300, 'Y');
 ```

-Three correct claims, two wrong.
-The AI should agree with the correct ones and disagree with the wrong ones.

 ### Step 4: Set up an environment variable for the API key

 The worker needs to read the Anthropic API key at runtime.
 The cleanest way to do this in RPG without baking the key into source code is to store it in a data area.
 Create one: